Lucas-Prates/blockcpd/README.md

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-The function suggests an approximate value of 1.73 for the penalization constant, justifying the value we used on the beginning.
-Plotting the result is optional, but it can aid when the automatic suggestion fails.
-**Do not restrict yourself to the suggestion, specially for very small values of step.**
+The function suggests an approximate value of 0.6944591 for the penalization constant.
+Plotting the result is optional, but it can aid when the automatic suggestion fails. **Do not restrict yourself to the suggestion, specially for very small values of step.**

 Another way to control over-segmentation is using the `max_blocks` argument.
 When working with a large number of variables, if there is no